This rich & creamy asparagus carbonara uses fresh, seasonal veggies and savoury sun-dried tomatoes to make a gorgeous vegetarian pasta dinner.

 - In a large bowl, beat together the egg and the grated parmesan.

 - Once the pasta is cooked, drain well, then add to the egg mixture with the asparagus and sun dried tomatoes.
-Toss everything together well to ensure that the spaghetti and vegetables are coated in the egg/cheese sauce.
+Toss everything together thoroughly to ensure that the spaghetti and vegetables are coated in the egg/cheese sauce.

 - Serve immediately!